WeblateOrg/weblate/docs/admin/config.rst

     Home directory used for invoking scripts.
 :file:`ssh`
     SSH keys and configuration.
-:file:`static`
-    Default location for static Django files, specified by :setting:`django:STATIC_ROOT`.
-See :ref:`static-files`.

-    The Docker container uses a separate volume for this, see :ref:`docker-volume`.
 :file:`media`
     Default location for Django media files, specified by :setting:`django:MEDIA_ROOT`.
 Contains uploaded screenshots, see :ref:`screenshots`.
 :file:`vcs`